Ring system: Neptune

 The system around Neptune consists of five principal rings that, at their densest, are comparable to the low-density regions of Saturn's rings.
 However, they are faint and dusty, much more similar in structure to those of Jupiter.
 The very dark material that makes up the rings is likely organics processed by radiation, like in the rings of Uranus.
 20 to 70 percent of the rings are dust, a relatively high proportion.
 Hints of the rings were seen for decades prior to their conclusive discovery by Voyager 2 in 1989.

+Prehistoric ring systems

+Earth

+A 2024 study suggests that Earth may have had a ring system for a period of 40 million years, starting from the middle of the Ordovician period (around 466 million years ago).
+This ring system may have originated from a large asteroid that passed by Earth at this time and had a significant amount of debris stripped by Earth's gravitational pull, forming a ring system.
+Evidence for this ring comes from impact craters from the Ordovician meteor event appearing to cluster in a distinctive band around the Earth's equator at that time.
+The presence of this ring may have led to significant shielding of Earth from sun's rays and a severe cooling event, thus causing the Hirnantian glaciation, the coldest known period of the last 450 million years.

 Rings systems of minor planets and moons

 Reports in March 2008 suggested that Saturn's moon Rhea may have its own tenuous ring system, which would make it the only moon known to have a ring system.
 A later study published in 2010 revealed that imaging of Rhea by the Cassini spacecraft was inconsistent with the predicted properties of the rings, suggesting that some other mechanism is responsible for the magnetic effects that had led to the ring hypothesis.

-It had been theorized by some astronomers that Pluto might have a ring system.
-However, this possibility has been ruled out by New Horizons, which would have detected any such ring system.
+Prior to the arrival of New Horizons, some astronomers hypothesized that Pluto and Charon might have a circumbinary ring system created from dust ejected off of Pluto's small outer moons in impacts.
+A dust ring would have posed a considerable risk to the New Horizons spacecraft.
+However, this possibility was ruled out when New Horizons failed to detect any dust rings around Pluto.